 Her incendiary work, The Flamethrowers, was a finalist for The National Book Award and was named one of the Top Ten Books of the year by The New York Times.
 It is celebrated as a modern classic.
 Rachel’s work continues to garner acclaim among her contemporaries like few other authors in recent history.
 In their review The New York Times proclaimed, “…her prose has a poise and wariness and moral graininess that puts you in mind of weary-souled visionaries like Robert Stone and Joan Didion.”

-Rachel’s latest, The Mars Room, is an intense, unforgettable, and heartbreaking story set in a California women’s prison.
+Rachel’s most recent book, The Mars Room, is an intense, unforgettable, and heartbreaking story set in a California women’s prison.
 The novel delivers a necessary critique of the judicial system as well as an attack on the prison-industrial complex; Rachel crafts a holistic depiction of who gets wrapped up in incarceration – families, lawyers, police, and prisoners, written with a skilled voice that is filled with pathos, love, and humanity.
 The New York Times calls The Mars Room, “A major novel, a sustained performance, one that broods on several exigent ideas.”
 The book was a finalist for the Booker Prize, the National Book Critics Circle Award, and the Simpson Literary Award, and winner of the Prix Médicis Etranger.